Linaro/lava/doc/v2/docker-admin.rst

 ``lava-lxc-mocker`` exists to solve the second problem.
-By mocking up the calls to ``lxc-*`` utilities, ``lava-lxc-mocker`` allows the same test job to be run on a device managed by a ``lava-slave`` in Docker as on a device managed by a ``lava-slave`` running on bare metal.
+By mocking up the calls to ``lxc-*`` utilities, ``lava-lxc-mocker`` allows the same test job to be run on a device managed by a ``lava-worker`` in Docker as on a device managed by a ``lava-worker`` running on bare metal.

 ``lava-lxc-mocker`` is pre-installed in all :ref:`lava_docker_images`.